kal1f/UNet/README.md

 So, to try my code you should clone repo, create virtual env using requerments.txt (I used conda env) to install depedencies that I used.

 To install:
-1. git clone rep
+1. git clone UNet
-2. cd rep
+2. cd UNet
 3. pip install venv
 4. source venv/bin/activate
 5. pip istall -r requerments.txt